-The focus of this analysis was on the extent to which hypertension related co-morbidity modifies the effect of self-monitoring on BP.
-Co-morbidities were characterised in terms of 6 conditions related to hypertension (hypertension, diabetes, CKD, CHD, stroke and obesity) for which sufficient data were available.
-However, some included studies did not collect information about these conditions (see eTable 1 for details), which may have led to an under representation of the prevalence of each condition in the study cohort.
-In addition, there are many other co-morbidities that can be used to define multi-morbidity and may have been present in some patients but were not captured as part of the original studies contributing data to these analyses.
+terms of 6 conditions related to hypertension (hypertension, diabetes, CKD, CHD, stroke, and obesity) for which sufficient data were available.
+However, some included studies did not collect information about these conditions (see Supplementary Table S1 for details), which may have led to an under representation of the prevalence of each condition in the study cohort.
+In addition, there are many other co-morbidities that can be used to define multi-morbidity1 and may have been present in some patients but were not captured as part of the original studies contributing data to these analyses.